Empire-Strikes-Back/Flula/readme.txt

 we are runtime-less - we run on JVM, NodeJS, Browser we consist of processes and queues and we use core.async library as a defacto part of clojure language program

-our namespace has no logo by design

-- we are a namespace, not an org
-- not to overshadow us, programs and libraries, we are more important and we are cooler
+we have no logos

+- our name - a word - defines us

 we say no to tests